5 Phases of a Project Life Cycle

 To keep the stakeholders informed about the project interim results, updates, and better track each member’s progress, it’s worth using software tools such as workplace messengers, project management tools, and even time tracking software to budget your time and resources correctly.

-The Project Monitoring and Controlling Stage is often implemented together with the Project Execution Stage.
+The Project Monitoring and Controlling Phase is often implemented together with the Project Execution Phase.
 It happens as soon as your team has its first deliverables or has already done a piece of work.

-This stage is aimed at measuring project development and its performance in accordance with the project plan.
+This phase is aimed at measuring project development and its performance in accordance with the project plan.

 Key Performance Indicators (KPIs) are the key measurable value at this stage that defines the success of your project.
 Project KPIs are based on the project reports that monitor: